- Reviews -

 Another great release from this young artist.
 I've been waiting for a complete studio album to drop to see his full range and I'm blown away.
 He definitely has an Indie sound going on, mixed with roots-rock, pop and even R&B - all done equally well and altogether new.
 Several tracks have a swampy feel and a few of the more rock tunes are simply kicks ass.
 There's not a 'filler' in the whole batch.
 Harrison's acoustic guitar and voice give the album a comfortable mood that you'll want to hear over and over.

-Campbell Harrison’s album Dreamer In A Bottle is a real surprise.
-This music makes me want to dance!
+Campbell Harrison’s is a real surprise.
 It’s hard to categorize his genre, probably because his vocal styling and instrumentation aren’t what you’d normally expect.
 Several songs on the album mix great acoustic with scorching electric guitar with an old school Tom Petty organ.
-Then there’s the beautiful acoustic ballads!
-Wow!
-His website lists his style as Americana and rock, but I detected a strong blues influence as well.
-Just call it good.
+Then there’s the beautiful acoustic ballads.
 Campbell’s lyrics are deep and honest; coupled with his clear and distinctive voice, it’s hard not to find yourself singing right along.